 “We thought this was a great opportunity for us to make a change in our portfolio and make a change for our members,” says Matt Freeman, head of credit card products at Navy Federal.

 Because Navy Federal is a credit union and operates as a member-owned non-profit, it can offer lower upfront fees, interest rates and penalties then a traditional bank, whose bottom line is revenue-driven.

 Like most credit-union issued credit cards, you have to be a member to apply.
 Membership in Navy Federal’s Credit Union is restricted to qualified military personnel, employees and their families.

-There are other credit unions with low-interest cards that grant membership if you join a group or donate money to a specific charity.
+There are other credit unions with low-interest and even zero interest cards that grant membership if you join a group or donate money to a specific charity.
 For example, you can join NASA Federal Credit Union by signing up for a free membership to the National Space Society, and then apply for its Platinum Advantage Rewards card, which has interest rates starting at 10.90 percent.

 Alliant Credit Union will grant membership to anyone who donates $10 to Foster Care to Success, a charity that aids teens throughout the United States living in foster care.
 Complete your membership by opening a savings account and depositing at least $5.
 The paperwork might be worth it to you if you have your eye on Alliant’s Visa Platinum card, which has variable interest rates starting as low as 9.99 percent.

 If you don’t meet the eligibility requirements, or don’t want to join a credit union, there are several bank-issued low-interest credit cards that still offer rates below the average variable credit card interest rate.